Skip to main content

 Important

-Contact your public health nurse or GP if you think something is wrong with your child’s eyes
+Contact your public health nurse (PHN) or GP if you think there is something wrong with your child’s eyes.

 How your child’s eyesight develops